 What’s Wood Mackenzie’s outlook for the energy transition?

 Our latest view, The Energy Transition Outlook H1 2019, is based on a bottom-up, asset-based, investor-led perspective – something nearly no other company can deliver.
 It is based on fundamentals and objective thinking.
 It is supplemented by our relationships across every major asset class, government and demand segment.
 It is a result of our teams pushing the cost technologies and adoption rates as much as we think can happen, given the inertia already embedded within multiple business cycles.

 What emerged is a conservative outlook, one in which the current pathway looks more like 3 °C of warming than the 2 °C or lower advocated in Paris.

 What’s inside The Energy Transition Outlook H1 2019?

-Subscribers to our Global Energy Markets Service are entitled to the full 100-page report, which includes the following:
+Subscribers to our Global Energy Transition Service are entitled to the full 100-page report, which includes the following:

 - Key Takeaways and Implications

 - Demand and Regional Themes

 - Emissions, New Technologies, Emerging Themes